lucasfth/lucasfth/README.md

 # Hi there 👋

-As a fourth-semester student of Software Development at the IT-University of Copenhagen, I have hands-on experience in web development, databases, and algorithms.
+As a sixth-semester student of Software Development at the IT-University of Copenhagen, I have hands-on experience in web development, databases, and algorithms.
 I have gained a strong foundation in the following programming languages:

-* Java
+- Java
-* C#
+- C#
-* Golang
+- Golang

 My coursework has honed my problem-solving skills and solidified my passion for technology.
 My helpful and enterprising nature, with solid communication skills, make me a valuable addition to any team.

 When not coding, I can be found at the local gym or in the student-run Café called Analog.
-After volunteering as a barista and board member I may have become somewhat addicted to coffee, and it is therefore essential to my coding routine☕️
+After volunteering as a barista and former vice-chair I may have become somewhat addicted to coffee, and it is therefore essential to my coding routine☕️

 I am currently learning:

-* Mobile app development 📱
+* Reflections on IT 🤔
-* Functional programming 🔬
+* Introduction to Artificial Intelligence 🤖

-* Scrum 📅
+Additionally, I am working on my bachelor project titled "Hand-Gesture-Based Interaction in Hybrid Meetings."

-Feel free to connect on LinkedIn, and let's see how our paths may cross in the future 🔜
+Feel free to connect, and let's see how our paths may cross in the future 🔜

 ## Socials
 [![LinkedIn](https://img.shields.io/badge/linked_in-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/lucas-frey-torres-hanson-b6b79320b/)